dakotalillie/dotfiles/vimwiki/Kubernetes.md

 ## Glossary

+*Config Map*

+A Kubernetes object that is used to provide configuration information for workloads.
+This can either be fine-grained information (a short string) or a composite vlaue in the form of a file.
+A ConfigMap is combined with a Pod right before the Pod is run.
+It can either create files within the container filesystem (one for each key, containing the value), set environment variables within the container, or specify command-line arguments for the main process.

+*Daemon Set*

+A tool for ensuring a copy of a Pod is running across a set of nodes in a Kubernetes cluster.
+Usually, this is desirable when the Pod contains some sort of agent or daemon, hence the name.

+*Kubernetes Object*

+A RESTful resource contained within Kubernetes.
+Each Kubernetes object exists at a unique HTTP path;
+for example, `https://your-k8s.com/api/v1/namespaces/default/pods/my-pod`.
+The `kubectl` command makes HTTP requests to these URLs to access the Kubernetes objects that reside at these paths.

+Represented as JSON or YAML files.
+These files are either returned by the server in response to a query or posted to the server as part of an API request.

 *Deployment* ([source](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/))

 An abstraction representing declarative updates for Pods and ReplicaSets.
 Scaling is accomplished by changing the number of replicas in a deployment.

+*Job*

+A Kubernetes object intended for servicing short-lived, one-off tasks rather than long-running processes.
+It creates Pods that run until successful termination (i.e., exit with 0).
+Useful for database migrations or batch jobs.

 *Replica Set* ([source](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/))